Swayam-Ghimire/Swayam-Ghimire/README.md

 - 👋 Hi, I’m @Swayam-Ghimire
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Web Development and AI
 - 🌱 I’m currently learning Bachelors in Information Technology
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me : You can mail me at swayamghi.dev@gmail.com

 <!---
 Swayam-Ghimire/Swayam-Ghimire is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.